Highly Efficient 3D Human Pose Tracking from Events with Spiking Spatiotemporal Transformer: Method

 \subsection{Spiking Spatiotemporal Transformer}

-\aftersubsection \textbf{Spiking Spatiotemporal Transformer} is shown in Fig.~\ref{fig:spiking-transformer}~(i).
-Given the input $\mathbf{S}^{\text{in}}\in \{0,1\}^{T \times H \times W\times C}$, the first step is to apply spiking spatiotemporal attention to combine bidirectional space-time features.
-A more comprehensive explanation of the attention module will be given later.
-It is followed by two linear spiking layer with batch normalization, also known as Feed-Forward Network (FFN) in the standard transformer~\cite{vaswani2017attention}.
-The final step in the module is to apply SEW Function to the output of FFN and input spike tensor for residual learning.
-Then we get the output $\mathbf{S}^{\text{out}}\in \{0,1\}^{T\times H\times W \times C}$.
-This entire module can be stacked by $N$ layers similar to the standard transformer~\cite{vaswani2017attention}.
+The architecture details are presented in Fig.~\ref{fig:spiking-transformer}~(a).
+Given the input spike tensor $\mathbf{S}^{\text{srn}}$, the first step is to apply spiking spatiotemporal attention to fuse bi-directional space-time features, with further details provided later.
+This is followed by two linear spiking layers coupled with batch normalization, commonly known as the Feed-Forward Network (FFN) in standard Transformer~\cite{vaswani2017attention}.
+Subsequently, the SEW Function~\cite{fang2021deep} is applied to the output of the FFN and the spiking attention output spike tensor for residual learning.
+Finally, we obtain the output $\mathbf{S}^{\text{sst}}\in \{0,1\}^{T\times \frac{H}{32}\times \frac{W}{32} \times C}$, which maintains the same dimensions as the input.
+This module can be stacked by $L$ layers, similar to~\cite{vaswani2017attention}.

+\textbf{Spiking Spatiotemporal Attention} is illustrated in Fig.~\ref{fig:spiking-transformer}~(b).
+This module introduces self-attention that spans the entire space-time domain of spike tensors, effectively addressing the issue of one-directional temporal dependency flow in the spiking layers of SNNs.
+Specifically, starting with the input spike tensor $\mathbf{S}^{\text{sew}}\in \{0,1\}^{T\times \frac{H}{32}\times \frac{W}{32} \times C}$, we use two linear spiking layers followed with positional encoding and batch normalization to map the channel size from $C$ to $C_k$.
+Subsequently, we flatten it across the space-time dimensions to obtain the spike query and key tensors, denoted as $\mathbf{S}^{q},\mathbf{S}^{k}\in \{0,1\}^{\frac{THW}{32^2}\times C_k}$.
+Similarly, we obtain the real-valued tensor $\mathbf{V} \in \mathbb{R}^{\frac{THW}{32^2}\times C_k}$ by applying a non-spiking linear layer and positional encoding to transform the channel size from $C$ to $C_k$, and then flattening it across the space-time dimensions.
+As shown in Sec.~\ref{sec:ablation}, real Value aggregation before generating spikes presents better results.